Skip to content

 • Casting from larger bit-widths to smaller bit-widths will truncate (to the LSbs). * This means that truncating signed values does not preserve the previous value of the sign bit.

-• Casting from a smaller bit-width to a larger bit-width will zero-extend if the source is unsigned, sign-extend if the source is signed.
+• Casting from a smaller bit-width to a larger bit-width will zero-extend if the source is unsigned, or sign-extend if the source is signed.

 • Casting from a bit-width to its own bit-width, between signed/unsigned, is a no-op.